grif-bandito/grif-bandito.github.io/projects/A.R.C.I.O-project.md

   <img src="../assets/images/ARCIO/Installer.jpg" alt="Board Exposure" height="325" style="margin: 5px;">

 </p>

+* **Figure 001** Same setup as in *ACT-1 SPACE* but with the LCD propped up in a cardboard box as I navigate running the MX installer.

 ### 5PM
 The coping worked and is completed, the internal Hitachi drive is now loaded with an exact copy of MX Linux.
 No more external USB needed.
 However... upon the restart...
 I am staring at my refection in a black screen again... trying several times and am met with my own tired refection, again, and again.